 The evening kicks off with live music as a stadium style stage is set up at the foot of the Eiffel Tower, where a free concert with everything from orchestras to choirs will entertain the crowds.

 All of the festivities build up to an incredible firework show which forms the highlight of Bastille Day, and draws the day to a triumphant close.
 Best viewed on a picnic blanket on the Parc du Champ de Mars, across the Seine at Trocadéro or from a nearby rooftop bar; the themed show is simply breathtaking.
 Watch with awe as fireworks light up the Paris skyline with a kaleidoscope of colour and ingenious pyrotechnics illuminate the Eiffel Tower with sparkling lights.

-If you have been inspired to join in with this celebration of freedom, don your tricolour red, white and blue facepaint and head to Ferries to France via a P&O Ferry.
+If you have been inspired to join in with this celebration of freedom by spending Bastille Day in Paris, don your tricolour red, white and blue facepaint and sail from Dover to Calais before travelling onwards to Paris.
 Vive la Revolution!